ClickerNZ/ED_FullyMappedBASIC/README.md

 - TFRPHARudder

 What about the T16000 series Joysticks and TWCS Throttles?
 I hear you cry.
-These are a lot more affordable than teh WARTHOG and very good choice for playing Elite Dangerous.
+These are a lot more affordable than the WARTHOG and very good choice for playing Elite Dangerous.

 Make no promises, tell no lies...this script won't work for you, BUT...
 If there's enough interest, I'll create one...let me know in the ED forums.